Homestand Continues as Phantoms Return from the Break

 Lehigh Valley Phantoms News Release

-TONIGHT - The Lehigh Valley Phantoms (14-11-3) are back after a week-long and well-deserved Holiday Break as they host the Charlotte Checkers (15-9-2), AHL affiliate of the Florida Panthers.
+TONIGHT - The Lehigh Valley Phantoms (14-11-3) are back after a week-long and well-deserved Holiday Break.
+And one day belated return to action as they take on the first-place Wilkes-Barre/Scranton Penguins (22-7-2).

+The Phantoms were supposed to play on Saturday night but the Charlotte Checkers were unable to make it up to Allentown due to travel issues.
+The game will played on Monday, December 29 at PPL Center.

 The Phantoms gained momentum entering the break with a thrilling 2-1 shootout win against Hartford on Teddy Bear Toss Night last Saturday.
 The Phantoms are in fourth place in the Atlantic Division and trail Charlotte by just one point for third place.

 This is Game 29 of the 2025-26 season and also Game 4 out of 6 in the current homestand which concludes on New Year's Eve.
-Tonight is also the first of eight matchups between the Phantoms and Checkers.

-Charlotte lost some players from last year's successful season but still has plenty of key pieces from the team that went 44-22-6 last year and advanced all the way to the Calder Cup Finals before bowing to the Champion Abbotsford Canucks.
+Tonight is also Game 5 out of 12 in the season series with Lehigh Valley in search of its first win against its northeast Pennsylvania rivals.

 Fans can browse rosters and Media Materials for tonight's game at www.phantomshockey.com/media/media-materials/